tokligence/tokligence-gateway/README.md

 ## Scenarios

+- **OpenAI Codex → Anthropic Claude**: Point Codex to `http://localhost:8081/v1` (OpenAI-compatible).
+The gateway translates Chat Completions and Responses API requests to Anthropic, handles tool calling, and prevents infinite loops.
+Full support for Codex CLI v0.55.0+ including streaming, tools, and automatic duplicate detection.
+See [docs/codex-to-anthropic.md](docs/codex-to-anthropic.md).
-- Claude Code integration: point Claude Code to `http://localhost:8081/anthropic/v1/messages` (SSE).
+- **Claude Code integration**: Point Claude Code to `http://localhost:8081/anthropic/v1/messages` (SSE).
 The gateway translates to OpenAI upstream and streams Anthropic‑style SSE back.
-Set `TOKLIGENCE_OPENAI_API_KEY` and you’re ready.
+Set `TOKLIGENCE_OPENAI_API_KEY` and you're ready.
+See [docs/claude_code-to-openai.md](docs/claude_code-to-openai.md).
-- Drop‑in OpenAI proxy: change your SDK base URL to the gateway `/v1` endpoints to get central logging, usage accounting, and routing without changing your app code.
+- **Drop‑in OpenAI proxy**: Change your SDK base URL to the gateway `/v1` endpoints to get central logging, usage accounting, and routing without changing your app code.
-- Multi‑provider switching: route `claude*` to Anthropic and `gpt-*` to OpenAI with a config change; switch providers without touching your agent code.
+- **Multi‑provider switching**: Route `claude*` to Anthropic and `gpt-*` to OpenAI with a config change; switch providers without touching your agent code.
-- Team gateway: run `gatewayd` for your team with API keys, a per‑user ledger, and small CPU/RAM footprint.
+- **Team gateway**: Run `gatewayd` for your team with API keys, a per‑user ledger, and small CPU/RAM footprint.
-- Local dev/offline: use the built‑in `loopback` model and SQLite to develop/test SSE flows without calling external LLMs.
+- **Local dev/offline**: Use the built‑in `loopback` model and SQLite to develop/test SSE flows without calling external LLMs.

 ## Quick Start & Configuration